Welcome to the Programming Department resources page for CFUZ! Our aim is to have this page

 handbook and our code of conduct.
 We recommend that all programmers, hosts and DJs read each of these at

-Keep checking here for a seminar list offered to volunteers by the Programming Committee.
+Keep checking here for a seminar list offered to volunteers by the Programming Department.
 Seminars

 occur as frequently as our volunteer leaders are able to offer them, and we appreciate your patience!